law-tortious-interference with contract, business contract, or prospective contractual relations | cause of action |

 interference; (2) the occurrence of an act of interference that was willful and intentional; (3) the act was a

 proximate cause of the claimant's damage; and (4) actual damage or loss occurred.
 Baty v.
 Protech Ins.
-Agency,

-63 S.W.3d 841, 856-57 (Tex.
+Agency, 63 S.W.3d 841, 856-57 (Tex.
 App.-Houston [14th Dist.]
-2001, pet. denied) (citing Powell Indus., Inc. v.
-Allen, 985
+2001, pet. denied) (citing Powell Indus., Inc.

-S.W.2d 455, 456 (Tex.
+v.
+Allen, 985 S.W.2d 455, 456 (Tex.
 1998)).
-Even if the plaintiff establishes all the elements of a claim for tortious interference
+Even if the plaintiff establishes all the elements of a claim for

-with a contract, the defendant may avoid liability if it establishes the elements of the defense of justification.
-Id. at
+tortious interference with a contract, the defendant may avoid liability if it establishes the elements of the

-857 (citing Prudential Ins.
+defense of justification.
+Id. at 857 (citing Prudential Ins.
 Co. of Am. v.
 Fin.
-Review Servs., Inc., 29 S.W.3d 74, 77-78 (Tex.
-2000)). "[T]he
+Review Servs., Inc., 29 S.W.3d 74,

-justification defense can be based on the exercise of either (1) one's own legal rights or (2) a good-faith claim to a
+77-78 (Tex.
+2000)). "[T]he justification defense can be based on the exercise of either (1) one's own legal

-colorable legal right, even though that claim ultimately proves to be mistaken."
+rights or (2) a good-faith claim to a colorable legal right, even though that claim ultimately proves to be

+mistaken."
 Fin.
-Review Servs., 29 S.W.3d at

-80. If a trial court finds as a matter of law the defendant had a legal right to interfere with a contract, the
+Review Servs., 29 S.W.3d at 80.
+If a trial court finds as a matter of law the defendant had a

-defendant has conclusively established the justification defense, and the motive is irrelevant.
+and the motive is irrelevant.
 Id.

 Tortious interference with prospective business relations

-This court has previously outlined the apparent requirements to succeed on a claim for tortious interference with a
+This court has previously outlined the apparent requirements to succeed on a claim for tortious interference

-prospective business relationship:
+with a prospective business relationship:

 (1) a reasonable probability that the plaintiff would have entered into a business relationship;